WAYN-Games/MGM/README.md

 * [MGM/Core](./MGM/Assets/MGM/Core) : Contains whats aim at being the basic building mechanics of a game, like the ability to mouve or jump.

 * [MGM/Demo](./MGM/Assets/MGM/Demo) : Contains some simple game sample using the MGM/Core mechanics to help uderstand how they work and how to use them.

+* Pong : A very basic Pong game to demonstrate the use of the new input systems and the Mouvement MGM.
+* DoodleJump : A simple scene to demonstrate the Jumping MGM and  raycasting.
+* SurvivalShooter : A more complex scene to demonstrate the Shooting MGM and the use of systems to spawn entities and alter component data.